osism/release/notes/3.0.0/NOTES.md

   no longer needed.
 All components of the technical preview have been removed.
 * Following the Kolla upstream, the panko service was removed.
 * Images for Victoria (Kolla, Kolla-Ansible) are no longer built
+* Images for Adjutant were available as Technial Preview and are no longer built

 ## Deprecations